-Roomba made headlines when it launched the 980, which was their first product that had predictable navigation.
+Roomba made headlines when it launched the 980, their first product with predictable navigation.

-It was a significant shift as all of their previous products utilized a standard algorithm that goes in a random direction.
+It was a significant shift as all of their previous products utilized a standard algorithm moving randomly.

 The Roomba 960 was released shortly after the 980, providing consumers with a less expensive alternative.

 Please check my comparison here to learn more about the similarities and differences between the 960 and 980.

 However, the 980 is no longer in production because the Roomba I7 (the none “plus” version) is close with price and performance but with the imprint mapping feature that gives it the ability to clean different zones.